From Time to Time (film): Plot

-On Tolly's first night at Green Knowe, he sees and hears a ghostly young girl and adolescent boy.
-Soon after, he discovers that he magically time travels between the present and the early 19th century in the old manor house.
-Certain people in that time period can see and communicate with him, while he remains invisible to others.
-Susan, the blind daughter of Lord Thomas Oldknow, is the ghostly figure that Tolly first saw.
-She can speak to Tolly both in her time and his.
+Soon after, Tolly discovers that he magically time travels between the present and the early 19th century in the old manor house.
+Certain people in that time can see and communicate with him, while he remains invisible to others.

+Susan can speak to Tolly both in her time and his.
 He learns that his grandmother also sees the ancestral ghosts.
-Susan leads him on an adventure that unlocks family secrets laid buried for generations.
-Exciting events include a terrible fire, a tale of stolen jewels, and threats of a servant being sold into a press gang.
+Susan leads him on an adventure that unlocks family secrets buried for generations.
+Exciting events include a terrible fire, a tale of stolen jewels, and threats of the servant Fred being sold into a press gang.

-Although the lost treasure is found and Green Knowe is saved, Tolly's father is a casualty of the war.
+The lost treasure is eventually found by Tolly, with help from Susan.
+She also confirms it was John who was responsible for the fire, who likely perished in the fire.
+So, Green Knowe is saved, but Tolly's father is a casualty of the war.
 Mrs. Oldknow finally welcomes Tolly's mother into the family.
 Tolly is comforted when his father's ghost appears, assuring him everything will be all right.